Jane Lauder: Personal life

-She is married to Kevin Warsh, whom she met at Stanford, and who is a former governor and youngest-ever appointee of the U.S. Federal Reserve System.
+She is married to Kevin Warsh, whom she met at Stanford University.
+Warsh is the Chair of the Federal Reserve and the youngest-ever appointee of the U.S. Federal Reserve System.
 The couple lives in Manhattan.
+They have two children and are known for keeping their family life private and shielding their children from the media spotlight.

+Lauder has served on the board of trustees, and on various councils and committees, at the New York Public Library.